 I found an Australian crime writer that has a series of books - 11 books - written about the character of Rowland Sinclair, a wealthy Sydney artist.
 Sulari Gentill is the writer.
 Each book is centred in a different background.
 The one I read: ALL THE TEARS IN CHINA, is set in Shanghai in 1935.

-In the exotic realm of China's international port filled with refugees from the revolution In Russia, the shady movers and shakers in the underground gangster 'industries' of this glamorous city with its taipans and tycoons and suspect police force, with the subtle but lethal pressure of the presence of Japanese invaders and their pursuit of economic and political power in China, in an unstable world of German, Italian and Spanish agitation for war, our Australian companions indulge in the sexual and drug hedonism of this exciting Eastern environment.
+In the exotic realm of China's international port filled with refugees from the revolution in Russia, the shady movers and shakers in the underground gangster 'industries' of this glamorous city with its taipans and tycoons and suspect police force, with the subtle but lethal pressure of the presence of Japanese invaders and their pursuit of economic and political power in China, in an unstable world of German, Italian and Spanish agitation for war, our Australian companions indulge in the sexual and drug hedonism of this exciting Eastern environment.
 On their first night Rowland and his friends brush up against the taxi girls in their luxurious hotel's ballroom only to be plunged into a murder investigation which Rowland Sinclair becomes the principal suspect.

 A TESTAMENT OF CHARACTER is the latest in the series.
 Perhaps I need to read another to confirm or reverse my reaction.

 For me, there are too many caricatures written to spin the wheels of the plot into 'violent' activity.
-Too many of them are, in the writing, just thumb nail sketches of melodramatic types.
+Too many of them are, in the writing, just thumb nail sketches of recognisable melodramatic types.

-It begins in Brussels on the evening of Duchess of Richmond's ball - which 25 years later has become a legendary occasion - is interrupted by the news that Napoleon was gathering his forces on the fields of Trafalgar.
+It begins in Brussels on the evening of Duchess of Richmond's ball - which 25 years later has become a legendary occasion - is interrupted by the news that Napoleon was gathering his forces on the fields of Waterloo.
 The young soldiers leave their dancing to prepare for battle.
 Some of them will never return.
 One of them, the young son of the Duchess, is one of those who never returns.
 But he has left behind a young woman who was fooled to give her virginity without marriage to him.
 The resultant child of this 'fallen' woman becomes the centre of the story.
 He is a secret that draws the Duchess and the Trade family, the Trenchards, into necessary interaction.

-In the writing the characterisations are rather cloak and dagger caricatures serving the turn of the wheel of an obvious plot that sits in the shadow of say, Thackery's VANITY FAIR, without any of its wit, machinations, or relish of satire or irony.
+In the writing the characterisations are rather cloak and dagger caricatures serving the turn of the wheel of an obvious plot that sits in the shadow of say, Thackery's VANITY FAIR, without any of its wit, sophisticated machinations, or relish of satire or irony.

 At page 271 of the 411 pages of this book I discovered that a new television series of 6 episodes had been made to bring this book to a wider audience - I think it is now available on one of the many streaming platforms.
 Checking through the casting and watching a Trailer or two on Google, I deducted that the acting by a very competent cast of actors would more than likely provide ALL the characters with a complex internal life as well as the external actions of the storytelling of these intrigues.
-That the embodying of these characters by very good actors would do the work that Mr Fellowes does not do in this book, which may have been, now I think of it, been written as a very long winded "pitch' for the filmmakers of our era.
+That the embodying of these characters by very good actors would do the work that Mr Fellowes does not do in this book, which may have been, now I think of it, been written as a very long winded 'pitch' for the filmmakers of our era.
 (Certainly, that is what I observed while watching the previews.)
 So, I gave up reading any further and decided to wait for the series to be screened.

 I cannot imagine it necessary to read the book.
 And the script and acting of the series may be a more satisfactory experience of BELGRAVIA.